Learn about OSH

 “Challenges to guaranteeing Occupational Safety and Health in the Coffee Supply Chain”

 The agricultural sector is one of the most hazardous sectors to work in.
 Each year, thousands of coffee workers around the world suffer work-related injuries and diseases.
 With the establishment and implementation of national OSH policies and adequate OSH management systems at workplace level combined with the right access to information and training these injuries and diseases are preventable.
-Join this #CoffeePeople webinar to learn about the occupational safety and health challenges faced in the coffee supply chain and discuss what strategies work to promote and realize the right to a safe and healthy working environment in the coffee supply chain.
-The webinar will be in English, with simultaneous interpretation in Spanish and Portuguese.
+In this #CoffeePeople webinar, participants learned about the occupational safety and health challenges faced in the coffee supply chain and discussed what strategies work to promote and realize the right to a safe and healthy working environment in the coffee supply chain.

 Speaker: Ana Catalina Ramirez, Occupational Safety and Health Specialist, International Labour Organization